|Michigan Tech Offers Nation’s First Peace Corps Master’s International Mechanical Engineering Program

 “People often don’t think about mechanical engineering in connection with the Peace Corps,” said Bill Predebon, chair of the department, “but many Peace Corps projects, such as pumps and indigenous energy systems, demand mechanical engineering skills.”

-The first students will begin the new Peace Corps program in fall 2009.
+The first students in the new Peace Corps program will begin in fall 2009.